-A research guide is a webpage designed by librarians that includes the best, most helpful resources on a particular topic or for a specific course.
+A research guide is a webpage designed by librarians that includes helpful resources on a particular topic or for a specific course.

 Click to see a complete list of available research guides.

-A librarian is available at the Reference/Information Desk during all hours the library is open, ready to provide study and research assistance.
+A librarian is available at the Reference/Information Desk during all hours the library is open, ready to provide assistance.

 Collaborate with us!

-If you would like to work with your librarian liaison to schedule a research instruction for your class, tailored to your class needs/assignments, please complete this Library Research Instruction Request Form for Faculty.
+If you would like to work with your librarian liaison to schedule a research instruction for your class tailored to your needs and/or assignments, please complete the Library Research Instruction Request Form for Faculty.
 Sending the form at least two weeks before your desired date/time is appreciated!

 The Library also offers a variety of drop-in workshops to help students learn academic research strategies, resources, and more.
 Workshops are open to all current Mt.
 SAC students.
 Topics covered include: